WordPress/gutenberg/packages/env/README.md

   --version  Show version number                                       [boolean] --debug    Enable debug output.                     [boolean] [default: false] --env-cwd  The command's working directory inside of the container.
 Paths
-             without a leading slash are relative to the WordPress root.[string]
+             without a leading slash are relative to the WordPress root.
+                                                         [string] [default: "."]
 ```

 For example: